 BPEA Real Estate is a part of Baring Private Equity Asia (BPEA), one of the largest independent alternative investment firms in Asia.
-Founded in 1997, BPEA has a 23-year track record of investing across Asia and today manages over $20bn in capital commitments.
-BPEA employs over 190 people and operates from nine global offices located in Hong Kong, Singapore, Shanghai, Tokyo, Beijing, Sydney, Mumbai, Delhi, and Los Angeles.
+Founded in 1997, BPEA has a 24-year track record of investing across Asia and today has $34bn of assets under management.
+BPEA employs over 210 people and operates from nine regional offices located in Beijing, Delhi, Hong Kong, Los Angeles, Mumbai Shanghai, Singapore, Sydney and Tokyo.

-As one of the few Asia headquartered private real estate managers with a pan-Asian footprint and capabilities, BPEA Real Estate takes an integrated and holistic approach to investment opportunities across the region that leverages the firm’s pan-Asian platform.
-Through detailed analysis of historical values, replacement cost and the balance between demand and supply, BPEA Real Estate seeks to identify where a particular sector in a specific country is in the context of the broader real estate cycle.
-BPEA Real Estate seeks to generate attractive risk-adjusted returns with a strong focus on capi- tal preservation by constructing well-diversified portfolios of multi-strategy private real estate investments across the Asia Pacific region.
+As one of the few Asia headquartered private real estate managers with a pan-Asian footprint and capabilities, we take an integrated and holistic approach to investment opportunities across the region that leverages our pan-Asian platform and focuses on market segments and opportunity.
+Through detailed analysis of historical values, replacement cost and the balance between demand and supply, we seek to identify where a particular sector in a specific country is in the context of the broader real estate cycle.
+BPEA Real Estate seeks to generate attractive risk-adjusted returns with a strong focus on capital preservation by constructing well-diversified portfolios of multi-strategy private real estate investments across the Asia Pacific region.

-We aim to generate attractive opportunistic returns with lower levels of risk at any point in the real estate cycle by identifying the most attractive sectors in the context of the broader market.
-Our current focus areas, identified through our in-depth research-driven sector analysis, are: logistics, hospitality, residential and office.
+We prepare an annual House View, which guides our investment strategy through in-depth research-driven sector analysis.
+This allows us to generate attractive opportunistic returns with lower levels of risk at any point in the real estate cycle by identifying the most attractive sectors in the context of the broader market.
+Our current focus areas are: hospitality, structured debt, logistics, and corporate dislocations.

 RESIDENTIAL: We remain cautiously optimistic about the luxury residential market, especially in Hong Kong and Tokyo, which has proven to be highly resilient.
 In the medium term, we expect to see more COVID-19-driven opportunities from distressed owners of high-quality assets.
-Our flexible approach towards buying residential – such as through buying and developing land, buying en bloc, or providing structured debt to developers or other investors – provides an opportunity to continue investing through the cycle.
+Our flexible approach towards buying residential – such as through buying and developing land, buying en bloc, or provide structured debt to developers or other investors – provides an opportunity to continue investing through the cycle.

-RETAIL: The traditional retail environment continues to be challenged by the broader structural shift from offline to online retail.
-COVID-19 has expedited this transition and we believe the impact of the pandemic will persist in the longer term, further decreasing the attractiveness of the sector.
+RETAIL: We had no exposure to the retail market before COVID-19.
+The traditional retail environment continues to be challenged by the broader structural shift from offline to online retail.
+COVID-19 has expedited this transition, and we believe the impact of the pandemic will persist in the longer term and further decrease the attractiveness of the sector

 Investment principles & strategy

-BPEA Real Estate’s investment philosophy is based on six key investment pillars:
+Our investment philosophy is based on six key investment pillars.